charleswlees/API_Homework_Reminder/README.txt

   a.
 Google has their own documentation for this process which is very useful.
 3. Place the credentials.json file in the src/main/resources folder of the project

+If you are unfamiliar with gradle,
+Once everything is in place you can navigate to the central folder for this project and use the command 'gradle run' to run the program.